pmassey191/DataMining/Collaborative/Homework4.md

 purchasing one item conditional on them already purchasing another.
 When using these levels to create association rules we are left with 36,014 association rules.
-This is too many rules to make a sensible graph out of but lets look at some key plots first.
+This is too many rules to make a sensible graph out of, but lets look at some key plots first.

 ![](Homework4_files/figure-markdown_strict/unnamed-chunk-12-1.png)